Sorghum in Italy: Now, a Major Crop

 Almost 70 000 Bags per Year

 Italy holds a strong potential to seed companies.
-Daniel Grandis estimates it at 67 800 bags – mainly in terms of grain sorghum (40 000 bags), which is used in biogas production (60 percent of outlets), but also for feed or food (40 percent of the outlets).
+Daniel Grandis estimates it at 67 800 bags – mainly in terms of grain sorghum (40 000 bags).
 Silage sorghum (27 800 bags) comes mostly from single-cut sorghums (80 percent), as against 20 percent in the case of multi-cut sorghums.

 A Crop That Is Now a Staple